groovydev/twitter-bootstrap-grails-plugin/README.md

     bootstrap-transition - bootstrap transition javascript resource
     bootstrap-less - bootstrap less resource

-    bootstrap - all bootstrap css (or less) and javascript resources, except bootstrap-responsive-css
+    bootstrap - all bootstrap css (or less) and javascript resources

 Note
 -----
 A bootstrap resource depends on bootstrap-css and bootstrap-js.
 If less-resources plugin is installed, bootstrap resource depends on bootstrap-less and bootstrap-js.
-To use responsive css, you have to declare bootstrap-responsive-css.

 Asset-Pipeline Support
 ----------------------